The Millennial Real Estate Client

 Have a client who is in another state?
-You can use a video conferencing software, like GoTo Meeting, to discuss contracts.
+You can use a video conferencing software, like GoTo Meeting, or Zoom to discuss contracts.

 Don’t want to give up the phone?
 Good!
 It’s still a key component of multi-channel communication, but you don’t have to be the one to answer.
 Use a call center to manage your calls for you.
 They can help you provide property information and qualify your callers for you.

 If you have social media accounts, that’s a good first step, but it’s more important you are using the channels actively to communicate and relay interesting information.
 Millennials vet businesses before they even contact them.
 The first place they stop?
 Social media.

 Take the time to engage with your followers.
 Even 10 minutes a day can give you a return.
 And if you want to land clients from the millennial segment, it’s imperative.

 Be Genuine and Informative